 It would be best to place the third pillow underneath your knees to maintain natural hip flexor and leg position.
 This will increase comfort and improve the quality of sleep.

-Sleeping on your back is a must if you have undergone surgery and have bars inserted in your chest, especially after 4 to 5 weeks after surgery.
-In this case, sleeping on your stomach can cause problems and hard pains in your breast area.
+Sleeping on your back is a must if you have surgery and have bars inserted in your chest, especially after 4 to 5 weeks.
+In this case, sleeping on your stomach can cause problems and pain in your breast area.

-Sleeping positions matter a lot, especially if you have poor pectus excavatum posture and shortness of breath.
+Sleeping positions matter greatly, especially if you have poor pectus excavatum posture and shortness of breath.
 Restful sleep will increase muscle recovery, helping you build more muscle by weightlifting to make the deformity less obvious.